AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

   nb: I need to consider that the history that the miner builds on increases with time (b/c reflections start accumulating, and once that miner publishes a block, then that block will have sigma-weight more than just its own weight). so the place to look isn't what a block weighs, it's to look at what a block is building on -- how much does that weigh.
 }

 \begin{equation}
 r_1 = Z_1 \cdot \frac{T_{\text{max}}}{T_1} \cdot B_{f,1}
 \end{equation}

+### The Insecurity of Merged Mining

+\todo{write}

+- Merged Mining allows attacking merged chains at 0 cost.
+- that means that if a parent chain and a merged mined child chain where to reflect one another, then the weight contributed via merged mining must be 0 -- no additional work was actually done beyond that of the parent-chain.
+- Also, if some other chain reflects both a parent chain *and* a merged mined child chain, then the net benefit is equal to *only* the work contributed by the reflecting parent chain.